 Students who fail a course may be required to retake that course if it is a requirement for their program or if the failing grade prevents them from maintaining the minimum cumulative program grade point average.
 Students may also choose to repeat a course that was passed in order to earn a better grade.
 Regardless of why the course is being repeated, the highest grade earned will be used to compute the grade point average.
 Both course registrations and grades, however, remain on the transcript record.
 Students who repeat a course may apply the course credits to the completion of degree requirements only once.

 In addition, consistent with Walden’s policy on Students’ Misuse of Their Own Scholarly Work in the Code of Conduct (located in the handbook), assignments submitted for the repeated courses are expected to reflect new approaches and insights into that topic and students may not merely copy and paste substantial sections from one assignment to be submitted again.
 Any use of prior work is at the discretion of the instructor and prior approval is required before submitting prior work.

 Undergraduate students who receive a grade of D or lower or receive a U (Unsatisfactory) grade in a required or elective course may repeat that course.

-Undergraduate students may retake a course up to two times (for a total of three attempts).
-Students who fail a required course three times will be dismissed from the university.
+Undergraduate students may retake a required course only one time.
+Students who fail a required course twice will be dismissed from the university.
 A required course is an individual course that must be completed as part of specific university, program, specialization, or concentration requirements and cannot be substituted by other courses in the university.
-Students will not be dismissed for failing a non-required course three times unless their cumulative GPA falls below acceptable academic standards.
+Students will not be dismissed for failing a non-required course twice unless their cumulative GPA falls below acceptable academic standards.